moviik/printer/setup/debian/README.md

 # Debian x86 image build

+Note: You can use raspbian setup as well, considering the OSs are very similar.
+Just take some care about specific packages or default settings for some Linux distribution images.
+But it should work anyway

 1. Get a debian image (tested with Ubuntu 18.04 desktop, Mint 19.02, Ubuntu 16.06 desktop)
 1. sudo apt-get install vim (it is an essential tool)
 1. Let's take care of the GUI